 I won’t lie cake pops are tricky.
 Not my favorite dessert to make haha.
 Let’s get into it and maybe I can offer some advice on how to make the process easier.

-Each cake and frosting combinations will differ in how much you need to use.
+Each cake and frosting combination will differ in how much you need to use.
 I suggest just making the entire cakes according to their boxes and letting them cool.

 So let’s get into the different recipes!